deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

     result = check.run(train_ds, test_ds, mnist_model)

-Alternative metrics
+Alternative Metrics
 ===================
-Sometimes the defaults don't fit the specifics of the use-case.
+Sometimes the defaults don't fit the specifics of the use case.
-If this is the case, you can pass a list of supported metric strings or a dict in the format {metric name: metric} as a parameter to the check.
+If this is the case, you can pass a list of supported metric strings or a dict in the format {``metric_name_string``: ``metric``} as a parameter to the check.

 The metrics in the dict can be existing: